lennartkerkvliet/statutes/rules-of-procedure.md

 The Individual Members' Group has the right to vote, the right to put forward proposals, and the right to submit amendments to all proposals except where it concerns the Manifesto, Statutes, the Rules of Procedure, or financial documents.
 For the purpose of defining rights and obligations elsewhere in the rules of procedure, individual members are considered to be members, but not member organisations.

-## Membership application
+## Membership application {#mem-application}
-The admission of new members is subject to the following conditions: Full membership and regional membership can only be granted by a two-thirds (2/3) majority of those present and voting at the   General Assembly, including abstentions.
+The admission of new members is subject to the following conditions: Full membership and Regional membership can only be granted by a two-thirds (2/3) majority of those present and voting at the General Assembly, including abstentions.
 Associate membership can be granted by a simple majority vote of the General Assembly.
 Observer status can be granted by a simple majority vote of the General Assembly and needs to be renewed each year.

 All membership applications must be received by the IFLRY office at least 2 (two) weeks prior to the   start of the General Assembly at which the applicant organisation wishes their application to be considered.
 The IFLRY Office will make sure that all submitted documents will be available to the members at least 1 (one) week before the start of the General Assembly.

 Successful applicants are able to execute their rights after the meeting has closed all membership issues.
 All changes to the membership will be added to a Membership Register, which is under the responsibility of the Bureau.

-## Suspension
+## Suspension {#mem-suspension}
 Members of the federation may be temporarily suspended if the targeted member organisation is suspected of breaching any of the membership obligations.
 A motion to suspend a member can be submitted by the Bureau or two (2) full members and needs to be submitted 4 (four) weeks prior to the start of the General Assembly.
 Members need to be informed about this motion 3 (three) weeks prior to the start of the statutory event.

 The suspension from the Federation is to be decided by a two-thirds (2/3) majority.
 Each suspension is valid for a maximum of one (1) year and may be revoked at any time by the relevant statutory body.

-## Termination
+## Termination {#mem-termination}
 The members can leave the federation on the following conditions:
   - the members of the federation can resign by themselves.
   - the members of the federation can be expelled.